 When Victoria was young, large bodies of water threatened her well-being.
 So much so that she barred herself from diving into the mysteries that lie below the river’s surface.
 Time revealed the reason for her fears.
 Someone or something lived in the darkened waters that threatened her safety.
 But don’t blame Victoria for having a dysfunctional childhood and an overly creative mind.
 Her brain was hardwired to think irrationally.

 Something was off that day; a gut-wrenching and unnerving kind of off.
 Victoria blamed herself for what happened when she met Chanel at the river.
 While all of the signs were there, it was a time of confusion when 2 equals 1.

 “Are you scared?”
 Chanel asked.
 “You’re shaking.”

-Although Victoria didn’t know what was about to happen, her breathing was labored and her heart was on fire.
-She grabbed Chanel’s hands that were cold and unwelcoming as if she had touched a stranger.
+Chanel had an energy that was quite alluring; an adrenaline junkie who danced along the edges of danger.
+Each adventure was accompanied by a spiritual energy as if she was suddenly reborn.
+Her breathing became more labored and her heart was on fire.
+Victoria grabbed Chanel’s hands that were cold and unwelcoming as if she had touched a stranger.
 They faced each other; so close that their heartbeats were in unison.
-As their lips touched, Victoria was reminded of the passion that burned deep into their soul; eyes that told a forbidden tale; spellbound and persuaded by the words that were never spoken; and private things withheld from the world.
+As their lips touched, Victoria remembered the passion that burned deep into her soul; spellbound and persuaded by the words that Chanel never spoke; eyes that shared a telling tale; and private things that remained hidden from the world.